 This controlled burn will be conducted by a Missouri Department of Conservation certified Burn Boss, working in conjunction with City personnel and the Webster Groves Fire Department.
 Safety precautions will be implemented, including closing adjacent park areas and using burn techniques to slow the fire and reduce smoke.
 There may be some smoke visible during, and some lingering odor following the burn.

 On the day of the burn, the Newport Road and Page Avenue park entrances, as well as all pathways in and surrounding the park will be closed to the public.
-The burn will last several hours and will conclude by 4 p.m. the same day.
+The burn will begin around noon and will conclude by 4 p.m. the same day.